-There are two vaccines currently available in Australia: the AstraZeneca vaccine and the Pfizer vaccine.
+There are three vaccines currently available in Australia: the AstraZeneca vaccine, the Pfizer vaccine and the Moderna (Spikevax) vaccine.

 The Pfizer vaccine has been approved for those 12 years and older.
 Pfizer is the preferred vaccine for adults under 60 years who have not already received their first dose of AstraZeneca vaccine.